Jacob Meyers Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.81).
+- The Mariners have the sixth-ranked team ERA among all MLB pitching staffs (3.79).

-- Mariners pitchers combine to surrender 87 home runs (one per game), the second-fewest in the league.
+- Mariners pitchers combine to surrender 88 home runs (one per game), the third-fewest in baseball.

-- His last time out was on Tuesday against the San Francisco Giants, when the right-hander tossed six innings, surrendering two earned runs while allowing three hits.
+- The right-hander last appeared on Tuesday against the San Francisco Giants, when he went nine scoreless innings while giving up five hits.

-- The 23-year-old has an ERA of 4.08, with 12.2 strikeouts per nine innings, in six games this season.
-Opponents have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.